Fluctuation dynamos in supersonic turbulence at ${\rm Pm} \gtrsim 1$: Correlation between density and magnetic field strength

 In each panel, the solid black line depicts the evolution of $r_{p}(\rho,B)$ where no range of $B/\brms$ is considered.
 These lines correspond to those in Fig.~\ref{fig:corr_m11_diffpm} and are presented here for an effective comparison.
-In the top panel, similar to the declining trend observed for the black solid curve, $r_{p}(\rho, B)$ also shows a declining trend in the strong-field regime (green asterisks), although the correlation is consistently lower, fluctuating between $0.5$ and $0.6$ before settling to $\approx 0.45$ in the saturated state of the dynamo.
-For the weak-field regime (blue triangles), the correlation is lower overall, starting around $0.5$ and dropping steadily after $t/\ted\approx 30$, reaching a steady state value of $\approx 0.36$ by the end of the run.
+In the top panel, similar to the declining trend observed for the black solid curve, $r_{p}(\rho, B)$ also shows a declining trend in the strong field regime (green asterisks), although the correlation is consistently lower, fluctuating between $0.5$ and $0.6$ before settling to $\approx 0.45$ in the saturated state of the dynamo.
+For the weak field regime (blue triangles), the correlation is lower overall, starting around $0.5$ and dropping steadily after $t/\ted\approx 30$, reaching a steady-state value of $\approx 0.36$ by the end of the run.
 This suggests that at $\Pm = 1$, $\rho$ and $B$ are moderately correlated, particularly in stronger field regions, but the correlation weakens over time, especially for weaker magnetic fields.
-In fact, even though $r_{p}$ decreases by a similar factor in both strong and weak-field regions, the overall higher value of $r_{p}$ in the strong field regions implies that the compression of the fields due to density enhancements still dominate the $\rho-B$ correlation.
+In fact, even though $r_{p}$ decreases by a similar factor in both strong and weak-field regions, the overall higher value of $r_{p}$ in the strong field regions implies that the compression of the fields due to density enhancements still dominates the $\rho-B$ correlation.